syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Pages.md

 {% endtabs %}

+## Detect empty pages from a PDF document

+You can find the empty pages from the PDF document using the Isblank property as shown in the following code sample.

+{% tabs %}

+{% highlight c# %}

+//Load the PDF document.

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

+//Gets the page.

+PdfPageBase loadedPage = loadedDocument.Pages[0] as PdfPageBase;

+//Get the page is blank or not

+bool isEmpty = loadedPage.Isblank;

+// Save the Document

+loadedDocument.Save("Output.pdf");

+// Close the Document

+loadedDocument.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Load the PDF document.

+ Dim loadedDocument As New PdfLoadedDocument("input.pdf")

+'Gets the page.

+ Dim page As PdfPageBase = TryCast(loadedDocument.Pages(0), PdfPageBase)

+'Get the page is blank or not.

+ bool isEmpty = loadedPage.Isblank

+ 'Save the document.

+loadedDocument.Save("Output.pdf")

+'Closes the document.

+ loadedDocument.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+//Create the file open picker

+var picker = new FileOpenPicker();

+picker.FileTypeFilter.Add(".pdf");

+//Browse and choose the file

+StorageFile file = await picker.PickSingleFileAsync();

+//Creates an empty PDF loaded document instance

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument();

+//Loads or opens an existing PDF document using the Open method of PdfLoadedDocument class

+await loadedDocument.OpenAsync(file);

+//Gets the page

+PdfPageBase loadedPage = loadedDocument.Pages[0] as PdfPageBase;

+//get the page is blank or not.

+bool isEmpty = loadedPage.Isblank;

+//Save the document as a stream.

+MemoryStream stream = new MemoryStream();

+await loadedDocument.SaveAsync(stream);

+//Close the document.

+loadedDocument.Close(true);

+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF or UWP section for the respected code samples.

+Save(stream, "Output.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Load the PDF document.

+FileStream docStream = new FileStream("input.pdf", FileMode.Open, FileAccess.Read);

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+//Gets the page

+PdfPageBase loadedPage = loadedDocument.Pages[0] as PdfPageBase;

+//get the page is blank or not.

+bool isEmpty = loadedPage.Isblank;

+//Save the document into a stream

+MemoryStream stream = new MemoryStream();

+loadedDocument.Save(stream);

+//If the position is not set to '0' then the PDF will be empty.

+stream.Position = 0;

+//Close the document

+loadedDocument.Close(true);

+//Defining the ContentType for pdf file.

+string contentType = "application/pdf";

+//Define the file name.

+string fileName = "Output.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name.

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//Load the file as a stream

+Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.pdf ");

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+//Gets the page

+PdfPageBase loadedPage = loadedDocument.Pages[0] as PdfPageBase;

+//Get the page is blank or not.

+bool isEmpty = loadedPage.Isblank;

+//Save the document into a stream

+MemoryStream memoryStream = new MemoryStream();

+loadedDocument.Save(memoryStream);

+//Save the stream into a PDF file

+//The operation saves under the Xamarin varies between Windows Phone, Android, and iOS platforms.
+Please refer to the PDF or Xamarin section for the respective code samples.

+if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+{
+      Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", memoryStream);
+}
+else
+{
+      Xamarin.Forms.DependencyService.Get<ISave>().Save("Output.pdf", "application/pdf", memoryStream);
+}

+{% endhighlight %}

+{% endtabs %}

 ## Splitting a PDF file to individual pages

 Essential PDF allows to split the pages of an existing PDF document into multiple individual PDF documents using [Split](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_Split_System_String_) method of [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.
 The following code snippet explains the same.